markdecl/sudoku-project/README.md

 I was curious to see how I could implement  , so I learnt about backtracking algorithms and tree data structures and implemented them in the JS script.

+I wanted to challenge myself to implement all the features I wanted whilst being as economical as possible with the code, which really stretched my knowledge of CSS and JS.

 ## Demo:

 ### Basic gameplay on the interface